Ki te Hapori In the Community

 Wheako Experience

-Location, location, location!
-Wheako gets people close to the action by bringing CSO to them.
-Through our Wheako programme we take the joy of music into our community, with our skilled and friendly musicians creating relaxed performances and interactive workshops for people of all ages.
+Wheako gets people closer to the action by bringing CSO closer to them.
+Our skilled and friendly musicians create relaxed performances and interactive workshops for people of all ages.

-Featured projects: Music Trails, On the Road, Retirement Home Visits, Attending a Relaxed Performance, and One True Note.
+Featured projects: Music Trails, On the Road, Retirement Home Visits, Primary School Visits, Christmas at Tūranga, and Accessible Sensory Performances.

 Discover Wheako Experience here.